Martha Speicher Obituary - Robesonia, PA | Legacy Remembers

-Martha Speicher's passing at the age of 85 on Tuesday, December 01, 2020 has been publicly announced by Cole Funeral Home & Cremation Center in Robesonia, PA .
+Martha Speicher's passing at the age of 85 on Tuesday, December 01, 2020 has been publicly announced by Mull Funeral Home & Cremation Services in Womelsdorf, PA .

 Legacy invites you to offer condolences and share memories of Martha in the Guest Book below.

-Published by Cole Funeral Home & Cremation Center on Dec.
+Published by Mull Funeral Home & Cremation Services on Dec.
 3, 2020.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory